Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 Why is it crucial to support a baby’s head during transport?

-Supporting a baby’s head during transport is essential because car seats, while safe, do not provide adequate neck support.
-Without proper head support, the baby’s head may move unnaturally during sudden stops or turns, risking injury.
+Supporting a baby’s head during transport is essential because babies need correct positioning in a properly installed car seat.
+Without proper positioning, the baby’s head may slump or move awkwardly during sudden stops or turns, which may cause discomfort or increase risk.

 What are the risks of not supporting a baby’s head when holding?